claytonjwong/bill-walsh/README.md

 ### Share the Glory

 Give ample credit to those working with us.
-Few thing offer greater return on less investment than praise - offering credit to someone in your organization who has stepped up and done the job.
+Few things offer greater return on less investment than praise - offering credit to someone in your organization who has stepped up and done the job.

 ### Write Your Own Script for Success: Flying by the Seat of Your Pants (Is No Way to Travel)